1414213/scwin2/README.md

 It is recommended to use this alongside the Steam client and Steam Input.&ensp;The first argument should be the name of a keymap.&ensp;If the given keymap cannot be found then it creates a blank keymap of the given name.&ensp;Flags can appear anywhere.
 ### Flags
 - -n, --no-gamepad: start the program without creating a virtual gamepad
-- -d, --directory: specify a directory to search for input maps from as the next argument
+- -d [string], --directory [string]: specify a directory to search for input maps from as the next argument
+- --debug [int]: show debug information
+    - 0: nothing
+    - 1: raw input
+    - 2: generated input events
+    - 3: generated input events minus motion data
+    - \> 3: custom output

 ## Creating Keymaps